vilmibm/tildemush/client.md

 ### Principles

-The fundamental UX principles of _tildemus_'s TUI are:
+The fundamental UX principles of _tildemush_'s TUI are:

 - **discoverability** Users should know, without pressing a single button, how to get help or learn more about the interface. the `micro` editor does this